Catacombe di San Gaudioso

 9th century remains of the Saints relocated.

-9th century catacombs lost diue to landslides.
+9th century catacombs lost due to landslides.

 17th century again lost.

-1991 fresco of Saint MAry rediscovered.
+1991 fresco of Saint Mary rediscovered.

 2011 fresco restored.